Wassmap: Wasserstein Isometric Mapping for Image Manifold Learning: Experiments

 \subsection{Dilation manifold}

-To illustrate the case of dilations, we consider the same base measure as in the translation case (disc support function centered at $(0,0)$), but now apply the isotropic dilation transformation $D_\theta$ as discussed in \cref{subsec:dilationthy}, where the parameters $\vartheta_1,\vartheta_2$ come from a regular 4x4 subgrid of $[0.5,2]\times[0.5,4]$.
-The dilation parameter grid, the resulting sample images, the Wassmap embedding and the Isomap embedding are shown in \cref{FIG:Dilation}.
-Note that the ISOMAP embedding is poor, whereas the Wassmap embedding recovers the structure of the parameter set faithfully.
+To illustrate the case of dilations, we consider the same base measure as in the translation case (disc support function centered at $(0,0)$), but now apply the anisotropic dilation transformation $D_\theta$ as discussed in \cref{subsec:dilationthy}, where the parameters $\vartheta_1,\vartheta_2$ come from a regular 4x4 subgrid of $[0.5,2]\times[0.5,4]$.
+The dilation parameter grid and result of the different embeddings are shown in \cref{FIG:Dilation}.
+The Euclidean MDS embedding is the next best compared to Wassmap, the latter of which recovers the structure of the parameter set faithfully, but all other embeddings are relatively poor.
 Note that the dilation grid has size $1.5\times3.5$, and the Wassmap embedding has size approximately $1.75\times .75$.
 One can compute the projected second moment of the base measure $d\mu_0 = \frac{1}{\pi}\mathbbm{1}_D dx$ as $(M_2(P_i\mu_0))^\frac12 = \frac{1}{2}$. \Cref{COR:WassmapDilation} states that Wassmap recovers the dilation grid up to this factor and a global rotation.
-Thus we see that the Wassmap embedding does recover the original dilation grid multiplied by $0.5$ (the moment term) rotated by $\pi/2$ as predicted by \cref{COR:WassmapDilation}.
+Thus we see that the Wassmap embedding does recover the original dilation grid multiplied by $0.5$ (the moment term) rotated by $\pi/2$.